Supporters of Ukraine protest a Russian conductor at New York concerts

 Activists who support Ukraine are protesting a three-concert series at New York City's famed Carnegie Hall this weekend featuring Russian conductor Valery Gergiev.

-Gergiev is not just any Russian musician: over the years, he has been closely allied with Putin, in a country that reveres its classical music heritage and performers.
+Gergiev is not just any Russian musician: Over the years, he has been closely allied with Russian President Vladimir Putin, in a country that reveres its classical music heritage and performers.
 In 2014, he — along with another classical celebrity, star soprano Anna Netrebko — voiced their support for Putin's actions in Donetsk.
-(Donetsk is also one of the areas which Putin recognized as an independent region on Monday, and to which he ordered Russian troops.)
+(Donetsk is one of the areas that Putin recognized as an independent region on Monday, and to which he ordered Russian troops.)

 In 2013, Putin revived a Stalin-era prize for Gergiev, awarding him the Hero of Labor of the Russian Federation prize — a year after Gergiev appeared in a Putin election campaign video, proclaiming his support.
 Their ties actually go back even further, to when Putin was a vocal champion of the Mariinsky (formerly Kirov) opera and ballet companies while serving as vice mayor of St. Petersburg, and where Gergiev was and remains general and artistic director.